NVIDIA/DL4AGX/AV-Solutions/LLMs-trtllm/README.md

 - TensorRT 10.4.0.11

-## Generate LLaMA-3.1-8B Model with INT4_AWQ and INT8-KV-Cache on x86
+## Generate LLMs with INT4_AWQ and INT8-KV-Cache on x86

-In this example, we are recommending quantizing the Llama-3.1-8B model during the deployment.
+In this example, we are recommending quantizing the LLMs during the deployment.
 To quantize this Llama model, please follow this link to install the TensorRT-LLM on an x86 system with at least 16GB GPU memory the following sample commands:

 ```
 python -m venv trtllm